-Some of the managers eager to have a top maintenance system from a reputable supplier because it comes with industry know-how and expert libraries of activities so the system will touch the ground with the wheels running.
+Some of the managers eager to have the best maintenance system from a reputable supplier because it comes with industry know-how and expert libraries of activities.
+This means that the system will touch the ground with the wheels running.
 The true story is that those frameworks need to be customized to your existing equipment and work flow.
-Moreover, if you may think of just mapping your equipment code to the pre_built system libraries and roll it out for execution.
-This will be frustrating to the shop floor who will feel disengaged as when the holly system pops up a workorder that no one knows how to execute it.
+Moreover, if you may think of just mapping your equipment code to the pre-built system libraries; then rolling it out for execution.
+This will be frustrating to the shop floor who will feel disengaged when the system pops up a workorder that no one knows how to execute it.

-Sometimes we take too much time to change what to do.
-Other times we prefer not to change anything and to continue what we are used to do.
+Sometimes we take too much time to change what we are used to do or what we are instructed to do.
+Other times we prefer not to change anything and to continue with what is in hand to avoid confrontations.
 In both cases we are waiting for an external force to enforce the change.
 You can read more of how we project to our timeline in this chat: Events in Our Environment, are they haphazard?
 Key 6-3,